Learning Novel Objects Continually Through Curiosity: Curiosity-Driven Online Learning

 \subsection{Self-Supervised Curiosity Scores}

 The curiosity score attached to each new object is dependent on how much it is unknown to the robot.
 For example, if a new object belongs to a completely new class the robot should be more curious about learning about that object rather than another object that belongs to a class already learned by the robot.
-To find the curiosity scores attached to each new object, we use the centroids of the classes learned through CBCL-PR.
+To find the curiosity scores attached to each new object, we present a self-supervised technique that uses the clusters of the classes learned through CBCL-PR.

 During an increment, the robot gets $m$ new objects and it captures $n_j$ images for each object $j$ to capture different views of the object.
 To learn the labels/ground truth of the objects, the robot can ask a human partner for assistance.
 However, it cannot ask about all $m$ objects because of people having limited attention span.
 Humans are typically unwilling to answer a large number of questions at one time.
 Assume that the robot can only ask $k<m$ questions, hence it has to prioritize which of the $k$ objects it should ask about.
 Before finding the curiosity scores, we first find the feature vectors for all the images of $m$ objects by passing them through the CNN feature extractor used for CBCL-PR.
-To prioritize objects, we find their curiosity scores as a combination of two terms:
+To prioritize objects, we find the curiosity score ($\mathcal{A}_j$) of each object $j$ as:

-where, $\mathcal{A}_j$ is the curiosity score for object $j$, $Q_j$ is the average distance of all the images of object $j$ to the closest centroids learned by CBCL-PR, $\mathcal{S}_{max}$ is the number of times a class is chosen for most of the images of object $j$ and $\lambda$ is a hyperparmeter to control the effect of $Q_j$ and $\mathcal{S}_{max}$.
-Intuitively, $Q_j$ determines how far the object is from the previous centroids and $\mathcal{S}_{max}$ determines how consistently a class is chosen for the images of an object.
-A higher value of $Q_j$ and a lower value of $\mathcal{S}_{max}$ means higher uncertainty, hence higher curiosity score, for object $j$.
-Using the curiosity scores, the top $k$ objects with the highest curiosity scores are chosen to be labeled.
+where, $p_j^i$ is the probability of $i$th image of the $j$th object to belong to the most probable cluster.
+The term $\mathcal{A}_j$ is the inverse of the average probabilities of all the images of object $j$ to belong to the most probable clusters.
+A higher value of $\mathcal{A}_j$ means higher uncertainty, hence higher curiosity score, for object $j$.
+Using the curiosity scores, the top $k$ objects with the higher curiosity scores are chosen to be labeled.